JohnArochaDev/password-manager/NEXTSTEPS.md

-1. FIGURE OUT HOW TO HOST BABY
+1. FIGURE OUT HOW TO HOST BABY/ RENDER MAY BE GOOD, BUT IT HAS A SPIN UP TIME

 2. [DONE] DARK MODE IS STARTED, WHEN YOU GET BACK FINISH IT.
 WERE STARTING IN settings.css.
 FINISH DARK MODE, THEN MOVE TO BELOW STUFF